inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 1152)[```none
 What energy resides inside,
-you coiled serpent at my feet, hae sprung in flight ower bore tide, unfoiled, plucked me frae ma seat tae flee the beats o aftershock that shudder frae beatific fit which trembles, cracking at the knock o grid-locked, stolen-ion split.
+you coiled serpent at my feet, has sprung in flight over bore tide, unfoiled, plucked me from my seat to flee the beats of aftershock that shudder from beatific fit which trembles, cracking at the knock of grid-locked, stolen-ion split.
-Frae oot the bulwark ave been freed tae rise an fall, my hallmark trait but this time pulled behind your lead frae which I winnae extricate.
+From out the bulwark I've been freed to rise and fall, my hallmark trait, but this time pulled behind your lead from which I cannot extricate.
-Withoot some luck, I cannae reign you in frae cloudless clarity o shifting plates an sun's remains yelping predictions' parity.
+Without some luck, I cannnot reign you in from cloudless clarity of shifting plates and sun's remains yelping predictions' parity.
 In seismic rarities unstuck
-the heisenbugs o genes I spliced,
+the heisenbugs of genes I spliced,
 I recognise in shakes you tuck between your posturing as feist.
-I too would bark at empty void when I'd nae ken whose hurting me,
+I too would bark at empty void when I'd not know who's hurting me,
-I am nae guide fae paranoid
+I am not guide for paranoid
 but I can keep you company.
-The trailing sleet am glad tae shed wi flailing feats o selfish plead, we fledgling fleet hannae yet said our last o which you still hae need.
+The trailing sleet I'm glad to shed with flailing feats of selfish plead, we fledgling fleet have not yet said our last of which you still have need.
-But casting doon, submerged in deep expanse which laps at heaped collapse, you yearn tae dampen cracks that creep an threaten widening o gaps.
+But casting dovn, submerged in deep expanse which laps at heaped collapse, you yearn to dampen cracks that creep and threaten widening of gaps.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1184)[```none
-Yon trench depression could rampart
+That trench depression could rampart
-an droon oot landslide cavalry,
+and drown out landslide cavalry,
-o stamping boulders come apart
+of stamping boulders come apart
 that's bearing stone-age weaponry,
 but I am most familiar
-wi muscles, how they atrophy
+with muscles, how they atrophy,
-when pressures o exterior
+and pressures of exterior
-will decompress wi apathy.
+will decompress with apathy.
 The epoch that a mountain-top
 defines will see the oceans dried.
-The waters o the world won't stop
+The waters of the world won't stop
-volcanic rise o wartime stride
+volcanic rise of wartime stride
-at tightented point o oorglass,
+at tightented point of hourglass,
-between what's soon an will hae been,
+between what's soon and will have been,
-the ancient presses wi great mass
+the ancient presses with great mass
-an futures wait on time machine.
+and futures wait on time machine.
-The warmth o hydrothermal vent
+The warmth of hydrothermal vent
 can bury you in replacing,
 don't amble in the mantle leant
-dim embers o resurfacing.
+dim embers of resurfacing.
 Repeat recalls will be forgot,
 should singular event you cling,
-turns recollection o said thought
+turns recollection of said thought
-tae recounts o remembering.
+to recounts of remembering.
-I disentangle frae your dive,
+I disentangle from your dive,
-I won't survive on ocean floor,
+I can't survive the ocean floor,
 I promise though, I'll stay alive
-an wait fae you upon the shore,
+and wait for you upon the shore
-as someone who will never leave
+as someone who will never leave,
-who kens that photons follow beam,
+who knows that photons follow beam,
-an know they can't help form an weave
+and know they can't help form and weave
-your future rising frae sea's seam.
+your future rising from sea's seam.
 ```]

 #set page(columns: 1)
 #image("img/st-damocles-plotting-on-strings.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1216)[```none
-In cowered wait wi slouched posture at flowered flares o final sun, the alloy rich pebbles foster a broadcast playback frae no-one but nightspore killing suns wi wrung insulting, atonal assault on frequencies the orbits sung, an sing despite the lines o fault.
+In cowered wait with slouched posture at flowered flares of final sun, the alloy rich pebbles foster a broadcast playback from no-one but nightspore killing suns with wrung insulting, atonal assault on frequencies the orbits sung, and sing despite the lines of fault.
-Wi planets' song I try arrange tae foolishly sing low along in melodies far oot my range an breathless choke tae try belong, but I can't charge the particles nor hold the worlds in ringing lock.
+With planets' song I try arrange to foolishly sing low along in melodies far out my range and breathless choke to try belong, but I can't charge the particles nor hold the worlds in ringing lock.
-Nae solar winds nor orbitals
+No solar winds nor orbitals
-leaves endless road fae quiet rock.
+leaves endless road for quiet rock.
-A prince once claimed unprovable, o asteroid B-six-twelve's queen, that stars are made more beautiful by satellites that are nae seen.
+A prince once claimed unprovable, of asteroid B-six-twelve's queen, that stars are made more beautiful by satellites that are not seen.
 On many stars, this claim depends - when made, they seemed infallible.
-Nau darkening o lights portends such claim's becoming testable.
+Now darkening of lights portends such claim's becoming testable.
-If wicker o a candle's cut
+If wicker of a candle's cut
-when flame hae barely burnt tae size, wi latter snuffed, we're loosed abut the scattered moths an dragonflies.
+when flame has barely burnt to size, with latter snuffed, we're loosed abut the scattered moths and dragonflies.
-Wi scales detached o all control they're satellites nae more, they're less their northern star an core dipole, just globes in spin directionless.
+With scales detached of all control they're satellites no more, they're less their northern star and core dipole, just globes in spin directionless.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1248)[```none
-My picturing o this hae took
+My picturing of this has took
-tae creature grown tae size obscene
+to creature grown to size obscene
-wi mouth closing on my outlook,
+with mouth closing on my outlook,
-a horror seen by what's nae seen.
+a horror seen by what's not seen.
-This occultation hae disturbed,
+This occultation has disturbed,
-like grave o rocks, it mocks again
+like grave of rocks, it mocks again
 incensing nervousness uncurbed
-frae thinning o my oxygen.
+from thinning of my oxygen.
-Some dark displaces frae the bounds,
+Some dark displaces from the bounds,
-an sun is tunnelled in vision.
+and sun is tunnelled in vision.
 Has it consumed all that surrounds
-or excised me wi precision?
+or excised me with precision?
 Naive delusions do entice,
-but I am nae o note nor knew
+but I am not of note nor knew
-leviathans tae be precise,
+leviathans to be precise,
 that any may mind me or you.
-A wish tae these uncaring things
+A wish to these uncaring things
 when inattention's evident,
 is tie in theoretic strings
-that don't lend tae experiment.
+that don't lend to experiment.
-Yet bugs hae buzzed, an I made choice
+Yet bugs have buzzed, and I made choice
-tae help them ower obstacle,
+to help them over obstacle,
-though I'd need terraforming voice
+but I'd need terraforming voice
-fae throats o that height tae tremble.
+for throats of that height to tremble.
 Though weight makes me virtiginous
-an climbing's nae my specialty,
+and climbing's not my specialty,
-I will nae let my villainous
+I will not let my villainous
 prospects win groundward tendency.
-On fourth o runs I'm tested some,
+On fourth of runs I'm tested some,
 thrice I swam icarian sea,
-I'll look tae see how far I've come
+I look to see how far I've come
-frae hubris an complacency.
+from hubris and complacency.
 ```]

 #set page(columns: 1)
 #image("img/st-damocles-along-a-lyre.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1280)[```none
-The crags o framework glasswork hive provide a piton's forking hook a nagging doubt is where I drive the pittance o my last place look.
+The crags of framework glasswork hive provide a piton's forking hook, a nagging doubt is where I drive the pittance of my last place look.
-The past event needs future plan, an knowing am in wait fae you affirms there was when we began an knowing this sustains me through, provided I discard the claim that winds cannae pass ben this way an as wave crashes all the same, tae revel in the brutal spray.
+The past event needs future plan, and knowing I'm in wait for you affirms there was when we began and knowing this sustains me through, provided I discard the claim that winds cannot pass by this way and with waves crashing all the same, to revel in the brutal spray.
-Strength fae mountain sutures I feign, nor can I hold the waves at bay, but I hae never felt more sane than as I try this anyway.
+Strength for mountain sutures I feign, nor can I hold the waves at bay, but I have never felt more sane than as I try this anyway.
-I run a trial o research
+I run a trial of research
-wi cables untied frae oxbow
+with cables untied from oxbow
-as powerlines on which I perch prepares fae fateful winds tae blow.
+as powerlines on which I perch prepares for fateful winds to blow.
-I winnae promise we'll persist, in wanting hope, you want struggle, the tight-rope, on which we exist, ensures we're sure tae meet rubble.
+I will not promise we'll persist, in wanting hope, you want struggle, the tight-rope, on which we exist, ensures we're sure to meet rubble.
-Saint Newsom's nightjar protocol, is law that sets in stane the end, but frae eroded particle implies a start we can transcend wi liberating certainty, though owertones are alien, aeolian there's harmony, that reaches subterranean,
+Saint Newsom's nightjar protocol, is law that sets in stone the end, but from eroded particle implies a start we can transcend with liberating certainty, though overtones feel alien, aeolian there's harmony, that reaches subterranean,
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1312)[```none
-oot-cried only by resurfaced
+out-cried only by resurfaced
 humming pyramid that's defied
-noise distracting frae the purposed
+noise distracting from the purposed
 winds that strum on harp at seaside.
-If you manage tae ignore this
+If you manage to ignore this
-hiss o repeater demand then
+hiss of repeater demand then
-resurging frae the riptide bliss
+resurging from the riptide bliss
-o teetering life abandon,
+of teetering life abandon,
 you might try find in absent light,
-an in vibrations sense a route,
+and in vibrations sense a route,
-tae actions that revive the night
+to actions that revive the night
 before these stars will peter out.
 It's sorry sight you entertain
-what you have heard an wi self crowned,
+what you have heard and with self crowned,
-if this means you've flown wi disdain,
+if this means you've flown with disdain,
-I'll ripple doon tae rocks since drowned.
+I'll ripple down to rocks since drowned.
 But should this be withholding sun,
-at coda o coronal lyre,
+at coda of coronal lyre,
-the quiet dark tae carry on
+the quiet dark to carry on
-will leave room fae anither fire.
+will leave room for another fire.
-If you respond an try untack,
+If you respond and try untack,
-we could abscond frae massful quakes
+we could abscond from massful quakes
-wi nae more suns tae burn us back
+with no more suns to burn us back
-tae discordant, aphotic lakes.
+to discordant, aphotic lakes.
-Reverberating diffidence
-I've tried supplant wi tunes o ties,
+I'll try supplant with tunes of ties,
 what bound us in a reticence,
-I oscillate in tune wi sighs
+to oscillate in tune with sighs,
+reverberating diffidence
-frae those o us who rise tae dark
+from those of us who rise to dark
-an slept through spans o sunlit days,
+and slept through spans of sunlit days,
-wi nane who sang fae us tae hark
+with none who sang for us to hark
-in era o this sunsick phase.
+in era of this sunsick phase.
 ```]

 #set page(columns: 1)
 #image("img/st-damocles-as-pendulum.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1344)[```none
-Could chalk it up tae cosmic rays, infinite series expansions, drunk walk, non-analytic craze, what leaves us approximations.
+Could chalk it up to cosmic rays, infinite series expansions, drunk walk, non-analytic craze, what leaves us approximations.
 But my conjecture, my belief,
 what I humbly hypothesize,
-at sight o me you found relief an that is why you've crossed the skies, outflying rising reminder that miser's sink can lose in time the non-inertial observer frae the contraction o the prime.
+at sight of me you found relief and that is why you've crossed the skies, outflying rising reminder that miser's sink can lose in time the non-inertial observer from the contraction of the prime.
-Elastic snaps, the poles rotate, a rushed embrace tae path more sure, the falls we fell were nae innate but side-effect o law obscure.
+Elastic snaps, the poles rotate with rushed embrace to path more sure.
+These falls we fell were not innate but side-effect of law obscure.
 The gravities give duplicates
-wi nae triage fae which is first an pulls us tae coordinates at tangent tae the path traversed.
+with no triage for which is first and pulls us to coordinates at tangent to the path traversed.
-I'll fight the fall tae where you seemed an move in actuality tae where that light o you had beamed, tae reach a simultaniety.
+I'll fight the fall to where you seemed and move in actuality to where that light of you had beamed, to reach a simultaniety.
-This edge where light accumulates, an futures seem tae staun in line, null geodesic unabates wi structure constant far too fine, if twinned mirage o how it was an where its nae have chaperones, there's more effect than there is cause, there's nae just light in these lightcones.
+At edge where light accumulates, and futures seem to stand in line, null geodesic unabates with structure constant far too fine, if twinned mirage of how it was and where it's not have chaperones, there's more effect than there is cause, there's more than light in these lightcones.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1376)[```none
-The crux o this, the discomfort
+The crux of this, the discomfort
-o hanging frae ad lib supports,
+of hanging from ad lib supports,
 (that follows laws which physics wrought
-tae barely pull above the quartz)
+to barely pull above the quartz)
-nae mare encumbers tae abort
+no more encumbers to abort
-this fool's errand tae sort rival,
+this fool's errand to sort rival.
-what self-worth fails tae report
+What self-worth fails to report
 a friend in need provides in full.
-Wi soldiers stare an wearing sores,
+With soldiers stare and wearing sores,
 lest I find rest, I can attest,
-I live tae see that you live yours
+I live to see that you live yours
-as I don't need tae live my best.
+as I don't need to live my best.
 My breath recycled I replace,
 inhaling, taking new found ware
-recepticle that cleans headspace,
+recepticle that cleans headspace
-wi petrichor o compressed air.
+with petrichor of compressed air.
 I must address incessant pings,
-I stop an frae addendum pluck
+I stop and from addendum pluck
-what's learnt aboot pendulums' swing
+what's learnt about pendulums' swing
-an how the weight assists the buck.
+and how the weight assists the buck.
-I dinnae think I'll spar ire
+I did not think I'd spar ire,
-winnae the pride o warrior,
+I've not the pride of warrior,
-but I hae mind that moves slyer
+but I have mind that moves slyer
-wi message left tae courier
+with message left to courier
-tae works o auld that hannae died,
+to works of old that have not died,
-an won't dismantle nor depart,
+and won't dismantle nor depart,
 outstaying welcome that's implied,
-I'll lead its way an so impart:
+I'll lead their way to try impart:
-Restarts will come frae great reset,
 What's done won't keep your legacy,
+restarts will come from great reset,
+it crumbles too, eventually,
-the stane in which the end was set
+the stone in which the end was set.
-will crumble too, eventually.
 ```]

 #set page(columns: 1)